-Genital herpes is a viral infection caused by the herpes simplex virus.
-Although it is common among adults, it can also occur in children.
-The infection can cause itchy and painful sores in the genital area during an outbreak.
+Genital herpes is a viral infection caused by the herpes simplex virus (HSV).
+Although it is more frequent in adults, it is also possible to find cases of genital herpes in children.
+During an outbreak, the infection can produce painful and itchy sores in the genital area.

-Read this post to know more about the causes, symptoms, diagnosis, treatment, and prevention of genital herpes in children.
+Read on to know the causes, symptoms, diagnosis, treatment, and prevention of genital herpes in children.

 Symptoms Of Genital Herpes

 Flu-like symptoms are common during a herpes outbreak.
 You may seek medical care in the initial days since antivirals may reduce the severity of the infection.
 The following symptoms and signs are usually seen (1).

 - Pain and itching in the genital area

 - Bumps or blisters in the genital area

 - Muscle aches

 - Swelling and tenderness of the glands in the groin

 - Abnormal discharge from the penis or vagina